mondalsou/Random_forest_ML2/README.md

 # Objective

-Getting familiar with regression problems, basic data processing and modeling techniques such as feature scaling, dimensionality reduction, Random Forest, K-fold cross-validation, data balancing, evaluating model performance, and MLFlow logging.
+Getting familiar with regression problems, basic data processing and modeling techniques such as feature scaling, dimensionality reduction, Random Forest, K-fold cross-validation, data balancing, and evaluating model performance.

 # Steps
 1. **Start a Jupyter notebook container and link it to your MLFlow container.**